-- indicate whether the sample is a neat or formulated - provide the lot number from which the sample originated - describe the mixing ratio for formulated samples - when the sample was collected - where the sample was collected (i.e. from the nozzle, from the mixing tank, etc.)
+- assign each sample a unique identifier, - indicate whether the sample is neat or formulated, - provide the lot number from which the sample originated, - describe the mixing ratio and composition for formulated samples, - when the sample was collected, - where the sample was collected (i.e. from the nozzle, from the mixing tank, etc.)